A member who meets all of the following requirements:

 Highest Average Compensation

-The average of the seven highest-paid, non-overlapping, 12-month periods during which you earned Credited Service over your entire career.
+If you earn Credited Service on or after January 1, 2018, generally the average of the seven highest-paid, non-overlapping, 12-month periods during which you earned Credited Service over your entire career.

 Hypothetical Minimum Compensation